Josie127/DV_final/README.md

 <img src="/Image/Figure0.png" alt="Figure0"
  title="Figure0" width="300" />

-The first graph is aimed to show the overall distribution of Airbnb and hotels in Manhattan from 2015 to 2019, so the density of this figure is very high.
+The first graph is aimed to show the overall distribution of Airbnb and hotels in Manhattan from 2015 to 2019, the density of this figure is very high.

 We plotted the locations of Airbnb and hotels to show the overall evolution of Airbnb and the competition between Airbnb and hotels from 2015 to 2019.

 <img src="/Image/Figure1.png" alt="Figure1"
  title="Figure1" width="600" />

 It can be seen from the figure that Airbnbs are densely located in various places of Manhattan.
-In spite of a little fluctuations, little change could be identified in terms of the number of Airbnbs in Manhattan from 2015 to 2019 .
+In spite of little fluctuations, little change could be identified in terms of the number of Airbnbs in Manhattan from 2015 to 2019.
 Airbnbs are more clustered in lower Manhattan.
-Most hotels are more densely located around Midtown and Lower Manhattan,and the others are scattered across Manhattan.
+Most hotels are densely located around Midtown and Lower Manhattan,and the others are scattered across Manhattan.
 It’s also worth noting that a few Airbnb can are found in Midtown whereas hotel is densely located in this area.

 In order to have a closer look of the relationship between Airbnb and hotels, we observed locations of 4 different Airbnb room types and contrasted them with hotels separately.